 If you are also heading west, check out this recommended itinerary for Osaka and Kyoto full of lesser-known attractions.

-I have visited Tokyo for three times now and I always end up discovering a lot of new things with each visit.
+I have visited Tokyo for six times now and I always end up discovering a lot of new things to do in the city with each visit.
 Like the previous itineraries I’ve made, here are some suggestions on things to do in Tokyo and I have segregated the activities for first-timers, shopaholics and people seeking for something more unique.

-- Alight at Asakusa Station.
+Alight at Asakusa Station.
 Start early and beat the crowds by visiting one of Tokyo’s most atmospheric neighborhoods – Asakusa.
 While here, don’t miss the Sensoji Temple (they open at 6am from April to November / 6:30am from October to March) which dates back from the year 645.
 To reach the temple, you go in via an iconic gate called Kaminarimon which is recognized as the symbol of the city.
 You also pass by a series of shops in a street called Nakamise.
 It’s full of interesting traditional handicrafts and food that you can easily spend hours here just browsing through the goods.
-You can also join a guided tour to show you the nooks and crannies of Asakusa.
+You can also join a guided tour around Asakusa all while dressed up in a traditional kimono.

 Tip: For more traditional / old style areas in Tokyo, you can check out my guide on 3 traditional areas in Tokyo – Asakusa, Yanaka and Kagurazaka